andrew/ultimate-awesome/README.md

 - [awesome-a2a](https://github.com/pab1it0/awesome-a2a) - Agent2Agent (A2A) – awesome A2A agents, tools, servers & clients, all in one place. .
 - [awesome-radiology-report-generation](https://github.com/zhjohnchan/awesome-radiology-report-generation) - A curated list of radiology report generation (medical report generation) and related areas. :-).
 - [turkish-nlp-resources](https://github.com/agmmnn/turkish-nlp-resources) - 🔡 List of Tools, Libraries, Models, Datasets and other resources for Turkish Natural Language Processing.
-- [awesome-qsharp](https://github.com/ebraminio/awesome-qsharp) - A curated list of Q# code and resources.
 - [awesome-legacy-systems](https://github.com/feststelltaste/awesome-legacy-systems) - A curated list of awesome resources and links about tackling legacy systems that gives hope.
 - [awesome-python-resources](https://github.com/HanXinzi-AI/awesome-python-resources) - A collection of awesome Python open-source libraries & tools. 热门实用的Python开源库和工具集合.
 - [awesome-hbase](https://github.com/rayokota/awesome-hbase) - A curated list of awesome HBase projects and resources.